-work of con-Carroll Galdilon Redon. y him "sing" its of color in uch an adjecthe remote ly by photoistead of the may object nizing of the nay not stem acts.
-About vhiteness" in upper tones nies in paint t that Odilon inswer to an m Chicago), l, so unearthtaking these longer they are studied the more one reads into them.
+work of con-Carroll Galdilon Redon. him "sing" its ofcolor in uch an adjecthe remote ly by photoistead of the may object nizing of the nay not stem acts.
+About vhiteness' in upper tones nies in paint t that Odilon inswer to an m Chicago), ed as by enl, so unearthtaking these longer they are studied the more one reads into them.
 They are like the dazzling chromatics of Liszt, in which modern interpreters are always heralding new thematic ideas.
 The "Chariot of Apollo" upon acquaintance grows into one of the finest hymns to morning in paint.